sonic-sabers/bujo-app/README.md

-# BojuUI - Streamable UI Chatbot
+# Bujo UI - Streamable UI Chatbot

 > A production-ready, embeddable chat widget that acts as a "UI librarian" for design systems.
 Built with Next.js 14, TypeScript, Framer Motion, and GSAP.